osbuild/osbuild.github.io/docs/developer-guide/01-general/workflow.md

 ```
 <module>: Topic of the commit

-Body of the commit, describing the changes in more detail.
+Body of the commit, describing the changes in more detail including the
+why/what/how.
 ```

 - The `<module>` should point to the area of the codebase (for instance `tests` or `tools`).
 The topic should summarize what the commit is doing.
 - GitHub truncates the first line if it's longer than 65 characters, which is something to keep in mind as well.
+- GitHub PR descriptions are disconnected from the actual `git` history and will not show up in e.g. `git blame` or `git log` so consider them more ephemeral.

+A good commit message will help our future selfs to get back into the context that the author had when writing the code.
+It should include decisions/considerations/background that were important when the commit was written so that a `git show <commit>` provides a concise way to (re)acquire this context.
+See [this](https://github.com/osbuild/osbuild/commit/a2e212bb2641cf28e5701ad4a2202261c2c5ee5c) as an example.

 ## Pull requests 🌟